-Granted, the dryer I had was 2nd hand (as you would expect from a poor student) and I often had to lean over it to stop it bouncing out the window - but it got the job done.
+Granted, the dryer I had was 2nd hand (as you would expect from a poor student).
+I often had to lean over it to stop it bouncing out the window - but it got the job done.

-Of course, the latest range of clothes spinners are much better than the 20-year old model that I had.
-They are also perfect if you do a lot of handwashing, or a looking for a caravan or boat.
+The latest range of clothes spinners are much better than the 20-year old model that I had.
+They are also perfect if you do a lot of hand-washing, or need something for a caravan or boat.

-After a great deal of research, here are our picks for the best spin dryers on the UK market in 2018.
+Here are our picks for the best spin dryers on the UK market in 2022.